Our Services

 Published on: 2/24/2026

-Heart fluttering and an irregular pulse are usually palpitations from an arrhythmia, often triggered by stress, caffeine, dehydration, or medicines, but they can also signal conditions like atrial fibrillation, supraventricular tachycardia, or other heart disease.
+Heart fluttering and irregular pulse are most often palpitations caused by a benign arrhythmia, commonly triggered by stress, caffeine, dehydration, or certain medications.
+However, they can also indicate underlying conditions such as atrial fibrillation, supraventricular tachycardia, or other heart disease.

 Sometimes an arrhythmia is harmless.
 Other times, it may signal an underlying heart condition that needs medical attention.
 Understanding the difference is key.